Vassh007/MSSE640_Assignment1_UnitTesting/README.md

                               System.out.println("The triangle is: " + result);
                      ```

-We have completed a comprehensive update to my code, building on the previous version to enhance its robustness and handle various edge cases and invalid inputs.
-Although this was not a requirement, I wanted to ensure that validation checks, proper logical ordering of conditionals, and standardized output strings were incorporated for easier and more accurate testing.
+We have completed a comprehensive update to our code, building on the previous version to enhance its robustness and handle various edge cases and invalid inputs.
+Although this was not a requirement, we wanted to ensure that validation checks, proper logical ordering of conditionals, and standardized output strings were incorporated for easier and more accurate testing.

 In this final update, the main method includes rigorous input validation to ensure that only integer side-length inputs are accepted.
 It manages improper user input gracefully by clearly alerting the user and terminating execution when necessary.
 This thorough and systematic approach guarantees reliable functionality and simplifies both manual and automated testing.